codingconcepts/dg/README.md

         the absolute or relative path to the output dir (default ".")
 ```

 Create a config file.
-In the following example, we're creating 10,000 people, 50 events, 5 person types, and then populating the many-to-many `person_event` resolver table:
+In the following example, we create 10,000 people, 50 events, 5 person types, and then populate the many-to-many `person_event` resolver table with 500,000 rows that represent the Cartesian product between the person and event tables:

 ``` yaml
 - table: person